chybisaumaksim/CarApp/README.md

 2. Check that the application is running.
 Open the link http://localhost:8080/pt11/ in your browser.
 You should see "Spring is here!".
 3. Complete the implementation of the CarService class using the knowledge gained so that cars can be saved, found and updated in the database.
-4. Complete the implementation of the CarController to provide API which cover CRUD operations for a car object.
+4. Complete the implementation of the CarController to provide API which cover CRUD operations for a carDTO object.

 Useful link: https://spring.io/guides/gs/rest-service/